daniel-isidro/master_kschool/master_class_35.md

 #### Evaluating the model

-High accuracy does not mean the model is good, as data can be imbalaced
+**High accuracy** does not mean the model is good, as data can be imbalaced

-High precision does not mean that the model is financially viable
+**High precision** does not mean that the model is financially viable.
+Precision ideally would be useful for fraud detection, but can have bias as labeling is human based.
+Precision for delinquency detection

-High recall added to high precision means the model is financially viable
+**High recall added to high precision** means the model is financially viable.
+Recall useful for fraud detection without bias

+Sensitivity = Recall
+False positive rate = 1 - Especificity